Benchmarking Retrieval-Augmented Multimodal Generation for Document Question Answering

 \paragraph{Data Preparation.} Training is conducted on the \dname development set, comprising 2,055 questions, each annotated with both 15 and 20 quotes.
 As citation indices\footnote{We shuffle the indices of all quotes, and make sure the indices of gold quotes are evenly distributed.} differ between settings, corresponding multimodal answers also vary.
 Combining both settings yields 4,110 training instances, each in the format \texttt{<system instruction, user message, response>}.
 System instructions and user messages are generated from the prompt template in Figure~\ref{fig:gpt_llm_interleaved_prompt}, populated with relevant questions and multimodal quotes.
 The response is the corresponding multimodal answer from \dname.

 \paragraph{Supervised Finetuning.} Supervised fine-tuning is performed with the SWIFT framework, utilizing memory-efficient methods such as LoRA~\cite{hu2022lora}, FlashAttention~\cite{dao2024flashattn2}, and DeepSpeed~\cite{rasley2020deepspeed}.
 We set the LoRA rank to 16 and alpha to 32.
-Given the average input length of 3.6k tokens (see Table~\ref{tab:main_20}), the maximum sequence length is set to 8k.
+For finetuning LLMs, we set the maximum sequence length to 8k, given the average input length of 3.6k tokens (see Table~\ref{tab:main_20}).
+For finetuning VLMs, we set the maxium sequence length to 32k instead, given that images need more tokens for accurate representation.
 Training is performed for one epoch, using gradient accumulation to update LoRA weights every 8 training steps.
-Our parameter-efficient finetuning can be done using 4 A100 GPUs.

 \paragraph{Inference of Finetuned Model.} Inference with finetuned models is based on the pure-text input setting, as noted in Appendix~\ref{appendix:lm}.
 Multimodal quotes are converted to text, and the same prompt structure is used for quote selection and multimodal answer generation.